-Stem cells that are used for stem cell therapy are specialized cells that can naturally develop in to many different cell types throughout our body.
-The discs in between our vertebrae are constantly undergoing repair, most of which is primarily organized by stem cells.
+Stem cells that are used for cell therapy are specialized cells that can naturally develop into many different cell types throughout our body.
+The discs in between our vertebrae are constantly undergoing repair, most of which are primarily organized by stem cells.

-Regenerative medicine procedures, like those offered by Dr. Rudin, aim to introduce a patient’s stem cells back in to their discs in an effort to slow or improve this degenerative process.
+Regenerative medicine procedures, like those offered by Dr. Rudin, aim to introduce a patient’s own cells back into their discs in an effort to slow or improve this degenerative process.

 HOW DOES IT WORK?